AtMyTable

 How To Wrap Presents, the eco-friendly way!

-Sharing some eco friendly tips and ways on how to wrap presents for christmas, or anytime really!
+Sharing some eco-friendly tips and ways on how to wrap presents for Christmas, or anytime really!
 These tips will help not only save waste but also save money.
-So grab a cup of coffee, save your newspaper and read on to learn how to wrap presents properly the eco-friendly way.
+So grab a cup of coffee, save your newspaper, and read on to learn how to wrap presents properly an eco-friendly way.

 How to wrap presents for Christmas